-The total economic capital demand amounted to € 26.7 billion as of March 31, 2021, compared to € 28.6 billion as of December 31, 2020.
-The decrease of € 1.9 billion was driven by reductions in economic capital demand for market risk, business risk and operational risk.
-The economic capital demand for market risk decreased by € 1.4 billion primarily due to reduced interest rate risk exposure in Treasury impacting non-trading market risk and lower levels of inventory in the Investment Bank impacting trading market risk.
-The economic capital demand for business risk decreased by € 0.3 billion mainly due to a lower strategic risk component reflecting an improved earnings outlook for the next twelve months.
-The economic capital demand for operational risk reduced by € 0.2 billion mainly driven by a slightly lighter loss profile.
+The total economic capital demand amounted to $\leq 26.7$ billion as of March 31, 2021, compared to $\leq 28.6$ billion as of December 31, 2020.
+The decrease of $\leq 1.9$ billion was driven by reductions in economic capital demand for market risk, business risk and operational risk.
+The economic capital demand for market risk decreased by $\leq 1.4$ billion primarily due to reduced interest rate risk exposure in Treasury impacting nontrading market risk and lower levels of inventory in the Investment Bank impacting trading market risk.
+The economic capital demand for business risk decreased by $\leq 0.3$ billion mainly due to a lower strategic risk component reflecting an improved earnings outlook for the next twelve months.
+The economic capital demand for operational risk reduced by $\leq 0.2$ billion mainly driven by a slightly lighter loss profile.
 The economic capital demand for credit risk remained stable.

-The total economic capital supply amounted to € 51.7 billion as of March 31, 2021, compared to € 51.1 billion as of December 31, 2020.
-The increase of € 0.6 billion was mainly driven by positive net profit of € 1.0 billion, which was partially offset by higher capital deductions from prudential filters (mainly additional value adjustment) of € 0.3 billion and other offsetting effects of € 0.1 billion.
+The total economic capital supply amounted to $\in$ 51.7 billion as of March 31, 2021, compared to $\in$ 51.1 billion as of December 31, 2020.
+The increase of $\in$ 0.6 billion was mainly driven by positive net profit of $\in$ 1.0 billion (based on IFRS as endorsed by the EU), which was partially offset by higher capital deductions from prudential filters (mainly additional value adjustment) of $\in$ 0.3 billion and other offsetting effects of $\in$ 0.1 billion.